Rule Change: Open

 On 2 July 2020 the Australian Energy Market Commission (AEMC) initiated a rule change request from Delta Electricity to introduce new 30-minute raise and lower “ramping” frequency control ancillary services (FCAS) into the national electricity market (NEM) to respond to changes in output from variable renewable electricity generators.

-This project dovetails with the work and direction of the Energy Security Board’s (ESB’s) post-2025 market design project.
-These projects are progressed together as a single reform process considering the need for and appropriate design of reserve services in the NEM, which forms part of the Essential system services market design initiative and is relevant to the resource adequacy mechanisms market design initiative.
+This project dovetails with the work of the Energy Security Board’s (ESB’s) post-2025 market design project, particular its workstream on essential system services and resource adequacy mechanisms market design initiative.